filipenascimento98/mozio-challenge/README.md

 ```
 Their endpoints can be accessed through the documentation mentioned above.
 ## Collection to use on Postman
  A collection to be used on postman is avaiable on https://drive.google.com/file/d/1_Va-XlvgK4faIRbLWBv2-gOlhJ5le86D/view?usp=sharing .
 Remember to change the collection variables to use the API local or online.
-For default, the variable are set to local API.
+For default, the variables are set to local API.

 # Project structure
 A brief explanation of some structural elements of this project.